DFHack/dfhack/docs/plugins/cleaners.rst

 -------

 ``-a``, ``--all``
-    Equivalent to ``--map --units --items --plants``.
+    Equivalent to ``--map --units --items``.
 ``-m``, ``--map``
     Clean selected map tiles.
 Cleans most spatter by default, but not mud, snow, or item spatter.
 ``-d``, ``--mud``
     Also remove mud from map tiles.
+Excludes mud required for farm plots.
 ``-s``, ``--snow``
     Also remove snow coverings from map tiles.
 ``-t``, ``--item``